-However, what really inspired me to build Progressier is this tweet.
-I didn't really realize it then, but I had accidentally built a pretty kick-ass PWA implementation.
+Someone pointed out that we had built a pretty kick-ass PWA implementation.
 I thought it'd be cool to make it a standalone product, so anyone could add it to their own apps as well.

 There's more to come 🔮

-Right now, I think Progressier is already a pretty great product.
-It's the result of hundreds of discussions with Progressier customers, and an endless cycle of tests and iterations.
-Of course, I'm biased, so just try it for yourself.
+Right now, I think Progressier is already pretty awesome.
+The current product is the result of hundreds of discussions with Progressier customers, and an endless cycle of tests and iterations.
+Of course I'm biased, so you'll just have to try it for yourself (no credit card required!).

-From a feature set perspective, I really only feel like I'm about 20% of the way.
-I have a lot of feature ideas that go beyond just the scope of what falls under the umbrella term PWA.
+From a feature set perspective, I'm far from done.
+I have a lot of ideas that go beyond just the scope of what falls under the umbrella term PWA.
 And I'm shipping new features and improvements practically daily.

 Ten years from now, Progressier will be an even bigger and more impactful solution.
-I'm in this for the long haul — not for a quick exit.
-And by the way, Progressier is already a profitable company, so my only hope is that I can continue running it forever (🤞).
+I'm in it for the long haul — not for a quick exit.
+And by the way, Progressier is a profitable company, so my only hope is that I can continue running it forever (🤞).

 Disrupting the status quo 🦸♂️